 Are you concerned that your property might be getting maliciously targeted or are you worried your spouse might be being unfaithful?

-If you’re looking for peace of mind by using spying gear and surveillance techniques then you’ll prob want to be sure that you’re not infringing upon the law yourself.
+If you’re looking for peace of mind by using spying gear and private surveillance techniques then you’ll prob want to be sure that you’re not infringing upon the law yourself.
 Be assured you’re not overstepping the mark by understanding the main private surveillance laws in the UK.
 First of all, you must have legitimate reasons for the use of spying gear and comply with any data protection laws.

 Using CCTV cameras for monitoring private property is perfectly legal and is your right to make sure your property is secure.
 Using spy cameras to protect your assets, in general, is absolutely fine, whether it’s using them inside your home or in the workplace to spy on employees.